DeveloperCielo/API-3.0/source/english.md

 HTTP Status 200
 ```

-See the Attachment [HTTP Status Code](#http-status-code) to the list with all HTTP status codes possibly returned by the API.
+See the Annex [HTTP Status Code](#http-status-code) to the list with all HTTP status codes possibly returned by the API.

-## Modifying next Payment date
+## Modifying date of next Payment

-To change the next Payment date, simply make a Put according to the example.
+To change the date of the next Payment, just do a Put as the example.

 ### Request